Dehri

-Dehri also known as Dehri-on-Sone is a Nagar parishad and corresponding community development block in Rohtas district in the state of Bihar, India.
-Situated on the Son River, Dehri is a large industrial town and a railway hub.
+Dehri (also spelled as Dehree) also known as Dehri-on-Sone is a Nagar parishad and corresponding community development block in Rohtas district in the state of Bihar, India.
+Situated on the banks of Sone River, Dehri is a railway hub, and is adjoining Dalmianagar that used to be an industrial town.

 Etymology

-The name Dehri-on-Sone is based on the sone river.
-The city is situated at the bank of the sone river.
+The name Dehri-on-Sone is based on the Sone River.
+The city is situated at the banks of the Sone River.

 Demographics

 As of 2011, its population was 137,231, in 23,234 households.
 Dehri is home to the Indrapuri Barrage, the fourth-longest barrage in the world.

 Males were 72,372 and females 64,859.
 The average literacy rate was 81.2%, higher than the national average of 74%.
 Male literacy was 87.54% and female literacy 74.08%.
 The population of children in age group 0–6 years was 19,010, of which boys were 9,886 and girls 9,124.

 Economy

-Important industries in Dehri include sugar production, sawmilling, ghee processing, and cement manufacturing.
+Important industries in Dehri include sawmilling and ghee processing.
 Other important commodities include plastic pipes, light bulbs, and shoes.

-The headworks of the Son canal system is located in Dehri.
+The headworks of the Sone canal system is located in Dehri.